petzi53/weblog-notes/content/post/2019/2019-06-02-comments-in-markdown.en.md

 It is also possible to write lengthy comments or to comment out a whole paragraph.

 ```
-[comment]: # (In reworking this ` docdock-theme` I wanted to document the reasons for these changes and how it is done.
+In reworking this ` docdock-theme,` I wanted to document the reasons for my changes and how I have done it.
 But I didn't know how to write comments in markdown.
-Searching in `Stack Overflow` I came up the following [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):)
+Searching in `Stack Overflow` I came up with the following [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):
 ```

-[comment]: # (In reworking these `docdock-theme` I wanted to document the reasons for these changes and how it is done.
+[comment]: # (In reworking this ` docdock-theme,` I wanted to document the reasons for my changes and how I have done it.
 But I didn't know how to write comments in markdown.
-Searching in `Stack Overflow` I came up the following [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):)
+Searching in `Stack Overflow` I came up with the following [solution](https://stackoverflow.com/questions/4823468/comments-in-markdown):)

 But line breaks are not allowed.